Advisor Corner: Questions Prehealth Advisors Wish Their Students Would Ask

 New section

 From taking coursework to gaining experience, preparing for the MCAT® exam, crafting a personal statement, and interviewing, there is a lot that goes into applying to medical school.
 Whether you are applying this cycle or just deciding that you are interested in pursuing a career in medicine, it is important to ask questions throughout the process and ask for help.
-People such as a prehealth advisor, a mentor, or a faculty member can address many of your questions and alleviate concerns you may have to help you feel confident as you submit your application.
-But are you asking them the right questions?
+A prehealth advisor, a mentor, or a faculty member can address many of your questions and alleviate concerns you may have to help you feel confident as you submit your application, but are you asking them the right questions?

 We asked prehealth advisors what they wished their applicants would ask them about during the process of preparing for and applying to medical school.
 Read what they had to say!